 Here are the basics to know about the RoadBotics ratings:

 Level 1: No or very minor surface damage.
-This is likely a road that was paved with in the past 3 years.
-This is a text block.
-Click the edit button to change this text.
+This is likely a road that was paved within the past 3 years.

 Level 2: Minor surface damage, no critical issues.
 This road is beginning to show typical wear and tear.

 Level 3: Appearance of pervasive surface distresses.
-Important issues in the surface are beginning to show.
+Important issues on the surface are beginning to show.

 Level 4: Significant damage or emerging critical failures.
 The road damage is beginning to exacerbate.